Novonikolayevsk Governorate: History

 In 1924–1925, the counties were divided into districts (from 6 to 13 districts per county).

 Since May 25, 1925, in accordance with the resolution of the Presidium of the All-Russian Central Executive Committee of the RSFSR, all provinces, districts and volosts in Siberia were liquidated.
 In place of the former districts and volosts, in accordance with the jurisdiction of the "district committees of the RCP(b)" that appeared in 1920–1923, "districts" appear, where district committees form bodies of territorial administration and power: district executive committee, district police department, district military registration and enlistment office, district prosecutor's office, district court and district newspaper.
 Instead of provinces, territories and regions are formed.

-The territory of Novo-Nikolaevskaya Governorate became part of the new Siberian Region, and the city of Novo-Nikolaevsk (Novo-Nikolaevsk), renamed in 1926 to Novosibirsk, becomes the capital of the region.
+The territory of Novo-Nikolaevskaya Governorate became part of the new Siberian Krai, and the city of Novo-Nikolaevsk (Novo-Nikolaevsk), renamed in 1926 to Novosibirsk, becomes the capital of the region.